 Maui’s reefs, rich in fish, are among the most spectacular and best-preserved in the archipelago.
 The waters are inhabited by a great diversity of colorful fish, such as the yellow tang, the yellow longnose butterflyfish, the Moorish Idol, the reef triggerfish (the state fish of Hawaii), and the ornate butterflyfish.
 Many colorful red pencil urchins also live on the reefs.

 Snorkeling in Hawaii soon?
 Take with you a Fish ID Book, an essential tool to help you identify the fish you see underwater.
-Hawaii’s Fishes : A Guide for Snorkelers and Divers (including fish species found in Hawaii only) and Reef Fish Identification Tropical Pacific (including marine fishes ranging from Thailand to Tahiti, including Hawaii) are the two main references.
+Hawaii’s Fishes : A Guide for Snorkelers and Divers (including fish species found only in Hawaii) and Reef Fish Identification Tropical Pacific (including marine fishes ranging from Thailand to Tahiti, and includes Hawaii) are the two essential reference guides every snorkeler should have.

 In winter, from November to April, the weather is wetter and more changeable with intermittent tropical rains and sunny spells.
 The air is cooler (an average of 75°F/24°C, with maximum temperatures of 78°F/25.5°C).